-Cattle release a massive amount of methane, accounting for 23% of New Zealand's greenhouse gasses, and 10% of Australia's.
+Cattle produce a massive amount of methane, accounting for about a third of New Zealand's greenhouse gasses, and 10% of Australia's.
 10% is similar to the impact of personal transport!

-Meanwhile, consumers are increasingly wanting eco-friendly options, and farmers and brands are looking for cost-effective ways to increase their sustainability to meet changing consumer demands.
+Meanwhile, consumers are increasingly wanting eco-friendly options, and farmers and brands are looking for cost-effective and easy ways to improve their environmental sustainability.

 We are undergoing pilot trials for mass-scale farming of Asparagopsis Taxiformis on the shores of the Philippines.

 The Philippines has a rich history of seaweed farming and has excellent growing conditions.
 It allows us to achieve the scale required to feed a meaningful amount of cows.

 Asparagopsis Taxiformis is a species of red seaweed found worldwide in warm waters.

 Studies have been conducted which demonstrate up to 99% effectiveness at preventing methane production in cattle.

 Asparagopsis contains chemicals such as bromoform which are released in digestion, able to interact with stomach micro-organisms to prevent energy wastefully becoming methane.

 We farm a special seaweed at mass-scale to feed the hungry appetites of cows.

 A small amount of dried seaweed is included in the cow's diet to prevent methane production.